ebridges/plaid2qif/README.md

 ### Authentication Prerequisites

 1. Obtain and save your own personal credentials for Plaid to a local file, e.g. `./plaid-credentials.json`.
+2. Create a `./cfg` directory for institution configuration data to be stored in.
-2. Authenticate with your Financial Institution.
+3. Authenticate with your Financial Institution.

 #### Steps to Authenticate with your Financial Institution